 Causes of Head-On Collisions in Indiana

-Head-on collisions happen for a number of reasons including infrastructure, weather visibility, and lack of proper signage.
+Head-on collision accident happens for a number of reasons including infrastructure, weather visibility, and lack of proper signage.

 - Alcohol: Alcohol is a major factor in wrong-way driving accidents.
 Roughly 60% of head-on collisions caused by wrong-way drivers are due to intoxication.
 In many instances, when alcohol is involved, the case becomes a criminal offense and not a civil case.
 However, some car accidents involving alcohol do have both civil and criminal aspect.